 Do you have a technique for learning scripts?

 Not particularly, I’m really lucky that I manage to learn lines pretty quickly.
 But it’s definitely something that needs practice!
 If I’m not working, I try to find a script or a book/poem to learn to keep that memory muscle going!!

-You’re currently filming for an upcoming project, what’s it like meeting a new cast and crew for the first time?
+It’s been announced that you are currently filming for the upcoming BBC/Netflix series Get Even, how do you find the experience of meeting a new cast and crew for the first time?

 I am!
 And I’m really excited about this one!!
 It’s always slightly scary meeting cast and crew for the first time, meeting new people is always nerve-racking!
 But it’s exciting at the same time, particularly for a job like this one where we are working away from home for a long period of time, you know you’re all going to become insanely close!
 Everyone on this show is AMAZING and I’ve met some of my best friends, getting to meet such wonderful people is one of my favourite things about the job!

-One of the shows I worked on earlier in the year, The Witcher, is being released this week on Netflix which was something I was super chuffed to work on, the cast and crew blew me away so I can’t wait to see it!
-The show I’ve most recently been filming is also due to be released February 2020 on Netflix and BBC iPlayer, and is called Get Even, I can’t say too much about this one though, but it’s not one to miss so keep your eyes peeled!!
+One of the shows I worked on earlier in the year, The Witcher, is being released this week on Netflix, which was something I was super chuffed to work on, the cast and crew blew me away so I can’t wait to see it!
+The show I’ve most recently been filming (Get Even) is also due to be released February 2020 on Netflix and BBC iPlayer, I can’t say too much about this one though, but it’s not one to miss so keep your eyes peeled!!
 The Rebels has also just been released on Amazon!